Oxfam’s Anna MacDonald reporting on the Arms Trade Treaty negotiations in New York

 Here are some of the highlights of the past week:

-On Monday morning campaigners greeted diplomats with postcards saying “10 days left: It’s Time to Act“.
+On Monday morning campaigners greeted diplomats with postcards saying “10 days left: It’s Time to ActOpens a new window“.

 On Thursday, we used the newsletter to reiterate our positions on the Treaty’s scope.
-The article was accompanied by a “spot the difference” visual game, also available on Facebook, highlighting the problem of trying to make the treaties scope only cover “military” equipment.
+The article was accompanied by a “spot the differenceOpens a new window” visual game, also available on FacebookOpens a new window, highlighting the problem of trying to make the treaties scope only cover “military” equipment.

 On the weekend closed sessions for official delegations were held Friday night, all day Saturday and late till 2am, plus all day Sunday.
 The Control Arms coalition met to plan strategy for the final week of negotiations.
 We will focus on securing as strong a text as possible, and work with champions to ensure that Russia, China and the small number of skeptical states (mostly in the Middle East and North Africa) are not able to weaken the text beyond repair.